openshift/enhancements/enhancements/network/core-network-policies.md

 Almost every pod will need to have an egress policy to allow DNS.
 Would it be better to have one policy that can be enabled by a label?
-Or just have an admin network policy that just allows it.
+Or just have an AdminNetworkPolicy that just allows it.

 #### Host Network Pods